Amin-Matola/news/README.md

       C:\Users\Example> php artisan migrate
       ```

-   6. Now your migrations successful, you can make successfully serve the project as
+   6. If your migrations successful, you can then proceed to serve the project as

       ```cmd
       C:\Users\Example> php artisan serve